-Asset allocation describes the share of investments in specific expressed as a share economy.
+Asset allocation describes the share of investments in specific assets.

-Taxonomy-aligned activities are

-of:

-turnover reflecting

-the share of revenue

-from green activities

-of investee

-companies

-capital expenditure

-(CapEx) showing the

-green investments

-made by investee

-companies, e.g. for a

-operational

-expenditure (OpEx)

-reflecting green

-operational activities

-of investee

-companies.
+Taxonomy-aligned activities are expressed as a share of: turnover reflecting the share of revenue from green activities of investee companies . capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. operational expenditure (OpEx) reflecting green operational activities of investee companies.